Izaek256/Lostnfound/PRESENTATION.md

     mysqli_query($conn, $sql);
 }
 ```
-**What to say:** "This migration system checks if is_admin column exists.
-If not, it adds it automatically.
-This allows existing databases to upgrade seamlessly."
+**Functionality:** Checks if is_admin column exists using SHOW COLUMNS.
+If not found, adds it to existing tables.
+This allows existing databases to upgrade without breaking.

 ---